MikFuentes/CPU-Scheduler/README.md

 # CPU Scheduling Simulator

-This program outputs the Gantt charts of various scheduling algorithm given the arrival time, burst time, and priority of an inputted number of processes.
+This program outputs the Gantt charts of various scheduling algorithms given the arrival time, burst time, and priority of an inputted number of processes.
-It contains scheduling algorithms such as:
+It can simulate scheduling algorithms such as:
 - **First Come First Served (FCFS)**
 - **Shortest Job First (SJF)**
 - **Non-preemptive Priority (NPP)**
 - **Shortest Remaining Time First (SRTF)**
 - **Preemptive Priority (PP)**
-- **Round Robin (RR)**
+- **Round-Robin (RR)**

 ## Building